 It’s no secret that the U.S. is experiencing a teacher dilemma.
 State legislatures and departments of education struggle to find solutions for teacher shortages, while quality instruction and career entry preparedness for inner-city urban schools remains problematic.
-Meanwhile, New York University Steinhardt, ranked #15 in U.S. News and World Report’s Best Graduate Schools in Education, launched a pilot program to address these challenges head on.
+Meanwhile, New York University Steinhardt, ranked #15 in U.S. News and World Report’s Best Graduate Schools in Education, launched a pilot program to these challenges head on.

 NYU partners with school districts nationwide to select candidates for a new program called EMAT which stands for Embedded Master of Arts in Teaching for secondary education.
 It’s a 13-month residency program whereby resident interns complete online coursework and get real-world in-classroom teaching experience.
 The goal is to advance career preparedness on Day 1, but they don’t go at it alone.
 NYU and their partner, HotChalk, an education technology company that puts degree programs online, set out to find a video partner that would connect remote resident interns to the expert faculty guidance of NYU’s staff.